masakistan/kcollections/kdict_merging.md

 Second, when using the `Kdict.parallel_add_seq` method a third argument is required that is an iterable.

 ## The Merging Function
-The merging function must have two input parameters and one output.
+The merging function must have two input parameters and one return value.
 For example:

 ```python